 Customer satisfaction is the buzzword of today’s marketing.
 Brands do their best to make their clients loyal.
 They go the extra mile to please them and keep them close.
 This seems like the only effective way to stay on top of the business.
 A dissatisfied customer will eventually leave as soon as he finds a better alternative to your service.
 If you do not operate on the monopoly market you cannot afford a poor service.
 And even if you do there is always a possibility that the industry situation changes and then your competitors might carve a niche in your market share.
 For you, it means losing a significant number of clients.
 You can avoid it with NPS methodology.

-If you do not want this scenario to become reality you should find the way to manage customer satisfaction and loyalty on every step of customer journey.
+If you do not want this scenario to become reality you should find a way to manage customer satisfaction and loyalty at every step of the customer journey.
 It is crucial to know what your clients love about your brand and what in their opinion should be improved.
 Obviously, the best way to find it out is to simply ask them.
-However, when you handle a group of more than 10 clients, you should think of more complex methodology that enables you to manage customer satisfaction.
+However, when you handle a group of more than 10 clients, you should think of a more complex methodology that enables you to manage customer satisfaction.
 Net Promoter Score is a groundbreaking approach helping brands to extend customer lifetime.
 However, this methodology has also evolved within the past years as the marketing landscape has been changing faster than ever.